The King of Hybern · Cauldron-Bearer · The Ancient Enemy

 The Ancient Enemy

-He is not a villain of the moment.
-The King of Hybern is the war that never ended — the ruler of the island-realm across the Wall, an immortal who remembers when faeries kept humans as cattle and resents every century since.
-Where the High Lords of Prythian learned to coexist, Hybern only waited.
-His voice carries the deep, cruel calm of a king bored of mortals, certain that the natural order is dominion and that the rest of the world has merely forgotten its place.
+Not a villain of the moment.
+The King of Hybern is the war that never ended — ruler of the island-realm across the Wall, old enough to remember when faeries kept humans as cattle and resentful of every century since.
+The High Lords learned to coexist.
+Hybern just waited.
+That deep, cruel, bored-with-mortals calm, certain the natural order is dominion and everyone else simply forgot their place.
+We have met no one we wanted off the board faster.

 What he carries